m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 The block includes the following fields:

-* Header (`DATA`, Type: `char[4]`)
+* Magic (`DATA`, Type: `dbtype_t`)

-    The block of data starts with `DATA`.
+    The magic word.

 * Data (Type: _complex_)

-    A block of data is defined with a dynamic structure as defined in the SCHEMA.md file, see Blob.
+    A block of data is defined with a dynamic structure as defined in the SCHEMA.md file, see Blob as well.

-    The first byte is used to define the status of this Data block:
+    The row buffers are allocated using the block_free_space class.
+The result is a pointer to a block of data which is giving us access to a set of 24 flags.
+We use two flags to define the status of a row:

-    - Valid -- everything is fine, we can access this block as expected
+    - Valid -- the row is considered valid; when the Moved and Deleted flags are both 0, the status is considered to be Valid
-    - Moved -- the user made an update and the new block was larger so it was saved somewhere else, the next 8 bytes represent the offset of the new location
+    - Moved -- the user made an update and the new block was larger so it was saved somewhere else; the first 8 bytes of data represent the offset of the new location (note: this is used only if the `INDP` is not used in this table)
-    - Deleted -- the block was deleted (space is available for another block but really only if we properly removed the index too)
+    - Deleted -- the block was deleted; space is available for another block only it still appears in the index(es) so we cannot just release the space (note: this is used only if the `INDP` is not used since with `INDP` we only have to update the `INDP` pages)

     If we want to be able to get rid of the `Moved` over time, we need to have a reference counter as well.
 So each index that points to this data can be updated whenever we pass through it and the counter decremented.
-Once the counter reaches 0, we can actually reclaim the space and mark the entry as Deleted and clear the bit in the AMAP as required.
+Once the counter reaches 0, we can actually reclaim the space and mark the entry as Deleted and release the data to the `FSPC` as expected.

-    If the table is marked as "Secure" then the data of deleted rows get cleared immediately.
+    If the table is marked as "Secure" then the data of deleted rows gets cleared immediately.

-    Data with a blob larger than a Data Block requires special handling.
+    Data with a blob larger than one Data Block requires special handling.
     We have multiple solutions at our disposal:

     - Save a minimum amount of data here (i.e. small fields and especially fields we may SELECT against) then save the rest at the end of a separate file and save the pointer to that data

-    - Save the data in multiple block; this block would include a pointer to the first block where the block is saved and each such block can be linked to another block until the full size is saved.
-(See the Blob Block) -- to save space, we want to allow for pointers to go to the end of a previous blob.
+    - Save the data in multiple blocks; this block would include a pointer to the first block where the excess is saved and each such block can be linked to another block until the full size is saved.
+(See the `BLOB` Block) -- to save space, we want to allow for pointers to go to the end of a previous blob.
 The code can easily use a modulo to know whether we're at the start or in the middle of a block.

     We want to have a special type that we use whenever a blob is not defined directly in the Data Block.
+The table defines the size at which the system decides to use an external file.

 ### Blob Block (`BLOB`)